The Seattle Area Ski Trip

 Seattle is the perfect airport to start this ski vacation from.
 It is central to all three resorts we visit, including the best one closest to Seattle, which is Summit.

 The next location is 33 miles away (~.75 hours).

 From Sea-TAC to Snoqualmie, WA takes about 45 minutes.
 From here, it’s about 25 minutes to the slopes.
+It is one of the best ski resorts near Seattle.
 We chose to stay here because it was close enough to the ski resort to easily get there in the morning, or to come back afterwards after a long day of skiing.

 The Summit Resort does not own or operate any lodging at the ski area.
 However, there are plenty of hotels and other Airbnb options in the small towns that surround the ski resort.
 North Bend, Riverbend and Snoqualmie Pass are towns that are a bit closer to the ski slopes.